Azure/iot-ux-fluent-css/src/themes/readme.md

 ## Foreground

 `color-foreground-default` is the main color of this section and has to be provided.
 All others are steps from this colors based on the following logic:

 @todo

+## Shimmer

+Shimmer colors have to be calculated related to `color-content-background-primary` and `color-foreground-default`.

+@todo